who are you and how do i contact you ?

 my name is chaim bianco. i wrote shot cut and directed this thing. you can email me at: firstname.lastname@example.org

-split is a feature length sci fi crime film. or: "SPLIT is a fast paced, lush nasty profane existentialist ride through an intensely cynical universe.
-It's a "Crime & Punishment for Dummies", chock full of juice, color, sound, fury, thuglife, hypnotism, astral projection, girly delusions, pianowire torture, corporate bullshit, and an array of doomed wage slaves trying to chew their way out of it all.
+film number 2 is a feature length sci fi crime film -- it's a fast paced, lush nasty profane existentialist ride through an intensely cynical universe.
+It's a "Crime & Punishment for Dummies", chock full of juice, color, sound, fury, thuglife in scarequotes, hypnotism, astral projection, girly delusions, pianowire torture, corporate bullshit, and an array of doomed wage slaves trying to chew their way out of it all.

 where can i see it ?